vzepify/ghostbot/README.md

 currently broken: any chats that u moderate for banned words work if ur mod creates the banned words. as of now u cannot create ur own banned words for ur own channel will fix that next update (FIXED)S
 <p/>

+## License
+This project is not open source.
+Unauthorized copying or use is prohibited.